FAQ

 • Does the verification of collision safety for collaborative robots through simulation carry legal or standards-based validity?

-In South Korea, SafetyDesigner's analysis report is already being used as data to prepare for the risk of using PFL mode in the safety certification process of collaborative robot installation, which is also recognized by certification bodies.
+Yes, and in South Korea, SafetyDesigner’s analysis report is already being used as data to prepare for the risk of using PFL mode in the safety certification process of collaborative robot installation sites (ISO 10218-2 based certification), which is also recognized by government notified bodies.

 Safety Related FAQ